mathebuddy/mathebuddy-compiler/README.md

   ---
   ```

-  Single choice exercises are defined in the same way as multiple choice exerices, but use round parentheses.
+  Single choice exercises are defined in the same way as multiple choice exercises, but use round parentheses.

 - `Gap Exercise`